vaibhavdhag/Test2/README.md

 # Test2
-Learning all the process of  GitHub&amp;python
+Learning all the process of GitHub & python project Python is simple and easy to use